 Many immune system cells produce and respond to nitric oxide.
 It plays a key role in the immune system and helps fight off disease.

-A scientific review published in the Indian Journal of Biochemistry and Biophysics highlights how NO is “important as a toxic defense molecule against infectious organisms.”
+A scientific review published in the Indian Journal of Biochemistry and Biophysics highlights how nitric oxide is “important as a toxic defense molecule against infectious organisms.”
 How so?
 One group of immune cells in particular, activated macrophages, inhibit pathogen replication by releasing a variety of effector molecules, including NO. This is just one nitric oxide pathway that helps fight off infection in the body.

 6. May Boost Bodybuilding and Athletic Performance